asamba/asamba/_posts/2020-02-23-Messaging-At-Ease-Powered-By-Kafka.md

 ```

 * Idempotent Consumer
-    - Relieve apps of the burden to check if it has already processed
-     the message and if the messaging system will take care and not
-     send.
-    - Old messaging systems (say JMS) leave this to the application
-    to check rather than the messaging system de-dup it!
+    - Dup-detection is configurable; id based and handled well in messaging system rather than at the application level.

 <br/>